 Decorate the classroom:

 - Take the initiative.
-Decorate the classroom with colourful ribbons and balloons, ask children to help you do it, they love doing it!
+Decorate the classroom with colorful ribbons and balloons, ask children to help you do it, they love doing it!

 - If you are a class teacher who has the whole bunch of students for yourself, then you must do this for sure